SilverX21/max-node-course/README.md

 14. For the connection string, we will need to have a .env file for best practices, to use this approach, we need to install this package: `npm install dotenv`
 Then we need to import it in the app.js file for global usage: `require("dotenv").config()`

+## Section 13 - Working with Mongoose

+15. To add Mongoose to our project, we need to install the package `npm install --save mongoose`

+Mongoose is an ODM (Object Document Mapper), it can pick up our documents and help us to focus on our data instead of focusing in our queries